tmchilvers/Data-Structures-Study-Guide/StudyGuide.md

 }
 ```
 ### How does a list differ from other data structures (i.e. arrays, Trees)
+* Elements are not stored consecutively in memory
+* Linked list is dynamic, the size can change
+### Difference between **Single** and **Double** Linked Lists
+* Double allows efficient deletion, fetching end nodes, and flexible iteration
+* Single is more memory efficient and better for systems with limited resources
+* Double is the most commonly implemented List
 ### Big-O Runtime
 o Access
 o Insert